-If you are a parent going through a divorce you know there are three main goals from a divorce: the division of property, assets, or debts; child custody; and child support.
-Of these three many people are concerned with the custody battle that is to come.
+If you are a parent going through a divorce, you know there are three main goals: dividing property, assets, or debts; child custody; and child support.
+Of these three, many people are concerned with the custody battle that is to come.
 Most parents believe they are the better parent and fit for their child, and not to mention the parent with custody is typically awarded child support.

-In this blog we will explain what factors go into considering custody and how that will be decided.
-However, to begin you will need to understand just what exactly custody is to know what is best for the child.
+This blog will explain what factors go into considering custody and how that will be decided.
+However, to begin, you will need to understand just what exactly possession is to know what is best for the child.

 What does it mean to have “Custody?”

-Two main terms to familiarize yourself with when thinking about child custody is conservatorship and possession and access.
-Most people will use the terms interchangeably, but it is important to know these are not the same and you should be aware of what these terms mean.
+Two main terms to familiarize yourself with when thinking about child custody are conservatorship and possession and access.
+Most people will use the terms interchangeably, but it is essential to know these are not the same, and you should be aware of these terms.

-To begin, conservatorship is best described as what rights and duties a parent will have regarding their children.
-Rights and duties are reserved for responsible parents to make life decisions for the child.
-Examples of rights can include having the right to be made aware of any of your child’s doctor’s appointment, and the right to attend.
-Lastly, there are many duties a parent has in making choices for the child and those duties can be about schooling, medical decisions, psychiatric, etc.
+First, conservatorship is best described as what rights and duties a parent will have regarding their children.
+Rights and responsibilities are reserved for responsible parents to make life decisions for the child.
+Examples of rights can include having the right to be made aware of your child’s doctor’s appointment and the right to attend.
+Lastly, there are many duties a parent has in making choices for the child, and those duties can be about schooling, medical decisions, psychiatric, etc.

 There are two types of conservatorship: sole managing and joint conservatorship.
-In sole custody only one parent will have the rights and duties pertaining to a child’s life decisions.
-These rights and duties will be share in a joint managing conservatorship.
-It is also important to know that if you are in a sole managing conservatorship this will not affect what possession and access that may be ordered.
+In sole custody, only one parent will have the rights and duties about a child’s life decisions.
+These rights and responsibilities will be shared in a joint managing conservatorship.
+It is also essential to know that if you are in a sole managing conservatorship, this will not affect what possession and access may be ordered.

 Possession and Access

 On the other hand, most people would associate the term custody with what is known as possession and access.
-This is the legal term referring to when a parent will exercise physical custody of the child or when they will be able to visit their child.
+This is the legal term referring to when a parent will exercise physical custody of the child or when they will visit their child.
 In Texas, there are two main statutory schedules for possession and access: standard and extended standard.
 These schedules will determine how much time each parent will have with the child.
-We will not discuss these schedules in detail, but rather in another blog as we focus on how custody is awarded.
+We will not discuss these schedules in detail but rather another blog focusing on how custody is awarded.

-Now that you understand what exactly custody consists of many people want to know: who is going to get custody of the child?
-While not all parents will agree on who the child should live with, it is helpful to know that this battle will go to a Texas Family Law court where it will be examined and ruled on a case-by-case basis.
-These rulings can very widely because every family will have a unique set of circumstances to be considered.
+Now that you understand what custody consists of, many people want to know: who will get possession of the child?
+While not all parents will agree on who the child should live with, it is helpful to know that this battle will go to a Texas Family Law court, where it will be examined and ruled case-by-case basis.
+These rulings can vary widely because every family will have a unique set of circumstances to be considered.

 Best Interest of the Child

-To begin with determining how a court will rule, you should be aware of the standard courts will base their decisions on.
+To begin with, determining how a court will rule, you should be aware of the legal courts will base their decisions on.
 This standard is known as the “Best Interest of the Child” standard.
-Although self-explanatory, this means exactly that.
-Regardless of what each parent wants or how hard they fight the judge will only base his decision on what is in the best interest of the child.
+Although self-explanatory, this means precisely that.
+Regardless of what each parent wants or how hard they fight, the judge will only base his decision on the child’s best interest.

-After all no children was born into this world expecting to grow up in a broken home, and their specific needs, wants, and wishes should be put into consideration when there is a decision this huge that can affect them for the rest of their life.
+After all, no children were born into this world expecting to grow up in a broken home, and their specific needs, wants, and wishes should be considered when there is a huge decision that can affect them for the rest of their life.

 Contrary to popular belief, Texas is NOT specifically a “Mother State.”
-This means that either a mother or father of a child can be awarded custody of their child if it is in the best interest of the child.
-However, this only pertains to parents that are either officially married or common law married.
+This means that either a mother or father of a child can be awarded custody of their child if it is in the child’s best interest.
+However, this only pertains to parents that are either officially married or common-law married.

 Things are a bit different when a mother is not married.
 In Texas, the mother will assume sole custody of the child and have the rights and duties to make all legal decisions for the child.
 A father cannot fight for custody of his child until his paternity has been established.